SoupyzInc/Discord.Net-Guide/README.md

   * [Creating A Bot](https://github.com/SoupyzInc/Discord.NET-Guide/wiki/Getting-Started#Creating-A-Bot)

 ## Support and Feedback
-If you encounter any issues or have feedback, please use the issue tracker.
+I am not a programming or tutorial-writing expert.
+If you encounter any issues or have feedback, send them to the issue tracker.